Santa Clara County, California: Etymology

 Santa Clara County is named for Mission Santa Clara, which was established in 1777, and was in turn named for Saint Clare of Assisi.

 History

 Santa Clara County was one of the original counties of California, formed in 1850 at the time of statehood.
 The original inhabitants included the Ohlone, residing on Coyote Creek and Calaveras Creek.
 Part of the county's territory was given to Alameda County in 1853.

 In 1882, Santa Clara County tried to levy taxes upon property of the Southern Pacific Railroad within county boundaries.
 The result was the U.S. Supreme Court case of Santa Clara County v.
 Southern Pacific Railroad, 118 U.S. 394 (1886), in which the court extended due-process rights to artificial legal entities.

 In the early 20th century, the area was promoted as the "Valley of the Heart's Delight" due to its natural beauty, including a significant number of orchards.
+The region was also memorably referred to as the "sun-kissed Santa Clara Valley" in Jack London's 1903 Call of the Wild.